For years, I have searched for a particular word;

 Pardon my language, but the term 'son-of-a-bitch' is probably Asynonametrics in action.

-It separates and segregates so we can criticize others without sharing blame.
+It separates and segregates us, so we can criticize others without sharing blame.

-I’m going to leave this here; I leave it to you to decide how Asynonametrics affects your life and the way you look at other people groups.
+I’m going to leave this here; I leave it to you to decide if Asynonametrics affects your life and the way you look at people groups.

 While blacks are black, most black people do not hate whites.